SimonFischer04/controlpage-docs/docs/faq.md

         Actually briefly considered the idea of just making a nodecg bundle.
 But this seems to big for me to just stuff everythin into a bundle.
 And, despite nodecg-integration being encouradge (and some tooling provided) this project can also be used with anything else that can accept an HTTP Request.

 ???
-Question "Where to get help?"

-    For now this is just handled publicaly using Issues to the corresponding Gitlab Repositories: [https://gitlab.com/controlpage](https://gitlab.com/controlpage) (also for others to see if they have the same issue / question / ...).
-If it gets to much, this will likely change in the future.

-???
 Question "Canonical source"

     What is this "Canonical source" that you can find at the top of every repository in this project?